 Dwelling Unit.
 A building or part thereof used for separate living quarters for one or more persons living as a single housekeeping unit (22 M.R.S.A. § 4301(2)).

 Eligible Person.
 A person who is qualified to receive general assistance from the municipality according to the standards of eligibility set forth in this ordinance (22 M.R.S.A. § 4301(3)).
+“Eligible Person” does not include a fugitive from justice as defined in 15 M.R.S.A. § 201(4).

 Emergency.
 Any life threatening situation or a situation beyond the control of the individual which, if not alleviated immediately, could reasonably be expected to pose a threat to the health or safety of a person At the municipality’s option, a situation which is imminent and which may result in undue hardship or unnecessary cost to the individual or municipality if not resolved immediately.
 (22 M.R.S.A. § § 4301(4), 4308(2), 4310).